 The above photo is of my new(er) backpack.
 They have added a place to clip a red blinking bike light for night safety - an improvement!

 - This backpack is really, really waterproof.
 Patterned after dry bags designed for canoeing, the roll top and Velcro closure ensure that, ya, your stuff is gonna stay dry.
 This came in especially handy when we visited wet places like Olympic National Park in Washington or Milford Sound in New Zealand.
 It's nice to have a dry change of clothes when you need them.

 - The straps cinch the bag up snug against your body so that when you're riding, the back does not flop back and forth.

-- Foam pads keep the pack off your back, so you get pretty good ventilation.
+- Foam pads keep the pack away from your back, so you get pretty good ventilation.

-- As a short guy, I found that even cinched down as low as it could go, the roll top was still sticking up over my shoulders and catching air.
+- I found that even cinched down as low as it could go, the roll top was still sticking up over my shoulders and catching air.

-- The sternum strap was not comfortable and restricted breathing.
+- The sternum strap was sometimes uncomfortable and restricted breathing.

 - The plastic hardware partially broke under extreme conditions.

 - The weight and design make this a comfortable cycling backpack, but not so comfortable as a regular backpack.